Museum open Wed–Mon, Sea Center open daily; both 10:00 AM–5:00 PM

 Meanwhile, guests who happen to be here at the Museum on the day of the eclipse can watch with us at the Palmer Observatory (please note that Space Sciences and the Gladwin Planetarium will be closed due to construction).
 Join our astronomers for safe solar viewing and fun astronomy activities for the whole family.

-SBMNH Astronomy Programs Manager John Winckowski and NASA Solar System Ambassador Krissie Cook have tips for enjoying this cosmic event.
+Past SBMNH Astronomy Programs Manager John Winckowski and NASA Solar System Ambassador Krissie Cook have tips for enjoying this cosmic event.
 Helpful links below.

-NASA Solar System Ambassador Krissie Cook and SBMNH Astronomy Programs Manager John Winckowski have tips for making the most of this cosmic event in the classroom, including the special shadows thrown by household and natural objects, plus different styles of viewers and activity ideas.
+NASA Solar System Ambassador Krissie Cook and past SBMNH Astronomy Programs Manager John Winckowski have tips for making the most of this cosmic event in the classroom, including the special shadows thrown by household and natural objects, plus different styles of viewers and activity ideas.
 Helpful links below.

 Handy Eclipse Links